 There are many hearing aid types and styles to choose from nowadays.

-There have been a number of recent advances enabling manufacturers to add new functionality to tiny hearing aids.
+There have been a number of recent advances enabling hearing aid manufacturers to add new functionality to tiny hearing aids.
 This innovation has eliminated many of the problems associated with these highly cosmetic fittings.
 Sadly, innovation often comes with a higher cost.

-BTE aids consist of a case, a tube and an ear mould.
+BTE hearing aids consist of a case, a tube and an ear mould.
 The case sits behind the ear with the tube coming down the front into the ear mould.
 The case contains the amplification system.

-BTE aids can be used for slight to profound hearing losses and can be connected to assistive listening devices, such as FM systems.
+BTE hearing aids can be used for slight to profound hearing losses and can be connected to assistive listening devices, such as FM systems.

 The open revolution has made wearing a digital hearing aid more comfortable for many people.
 These devices look similar to a BTE aid, however, there is one crucial difference: the ear mould is replaced with an open dome that does not block or occlude the ear canal.